wlezzar/doks/docs/sources/googleDrive.md

       folders: [""]  # (optional) ids of the folders from which to scan for documents.
 By default: scans from the root
       concurrency: 4  # (optional) choose the concurrency of the indexing
 ```

+## Supported document types

+Currently, only Google Docs and Google Slides are supported.
+Other documents are ignored.
+More document types will be supported in the future.